-Bona fide overtime meal allowances paid under an industrial law, award or agreement of \$23.60 or less per meal which are not shown on your payment summary do not have to be included here if:
+You do not need to show bona fide overtime meal allowances paid under an industrial law, award or agreement of \$24.95 or less per meal which are not shown on your payment summary if:

 - vou have fully spent the allowance on overtime meals. - vou do not claim a deduction for overtime meal expenses at item 27.